-If you're already a student in one of my existing courses, then you're probably wondering what the difference is between my Analytics Academy course and my existing courses.
+If you're already a student in one of my other courses, then you're probably wondering what the difference is between my Analytics Academy course and my other courses.

 It doesn’t replace my Google Analytics Complete course, since I know some of my students (and prospective students) only want to focus on Google Analytics.